 In a state where the majority of our agriculture is in non-edible export crops, like corn and soy, it is critical to support our local food producing farmers and businesses.
 The COVID-19 public health crisis is showing us that it is more important than ever, for our public health, food security and economic stability, to support sustainable and resilient regional food systems.
 The Twin Cities-based coalition has developed a collective of diverse stakeholders working towards that goal.

 In 2016 over 40 stakeholder organizations began to talk about the power that purchasing has to make meaningful changes for communities impacted by the industrial food system.
-Early on some initial research was done by Pete Huff (Institute for Agriculture and Trade Policy (IATP), Claire Stoscheck, graduate student and Food Justice Organizers Zoe Hollomon and Dylan Bradford-Kesti, looking at the Good Food Purchasing model and learning more about institutional food procurement locally.
-In November 2016 our Good Food Purchasing Twin Cities Coalition was formed, including the Minneapolis Public Schools Culinary Wellness Services, which has since taken its first (baseline) assessment and is working with the coalition and national partners to implement the standards and values at the district level.
+Early on some initial research was done by Pete Huff (Institute for Agriculture and Trade Policy/IATP), Claire Stoscheck, a graduate student, and Food Justice Organizers Zoe Hollomon and Dylan Bradford-Kesti, looking at the Good Food Purchasing model and learning more about institutional food procurement locally.
+In November 2016 our coalition was formed, including the Minneapolis Public Schools Culinary Wellness Services, which has since taken its second procurement assessment, and is working with the coalition and national partners to implement the Good Food Purchasing Standards and values at the district level.

 LOCAL ORGANIZATIONS INVOLVED

 The following organizations made their formal public commitment to the Twin Cities GFPP Coalition at our meeting in November of 2016.
 In addition, many other organizations are working with us locally and nationally to move the work forward.

 - The Good Acre

 - United Food and Commercial Workers Local 1189